supervisor194/solver7-csp/README.md

 # Solver7CSP

-CSP inspired data structures and control patterns for the Swift programming language.
+CSP inspired data structures and concurrency control for the Swift programming language.

-Communicating Sequential Processes (CSP – wiki csp) patterns can be found in languages like Go, Haskell and Clojure, but are not natively present in the Swift programming language.
-Swift uses Grand Central Dispatch (GCD – wiki GCD) for solving concurrency problems.
-However [mention a GCD weakness that CSP solves here – in other words, why does someone want to use this library ].
+Communicating Sequential Processes, [Wikipedia-CSP][1], patterns can be found in languages like Go, Haskell and Clojure, but are not natively present in the Swift programming language.
+Swift uses Grand Central Dispatch, [Apple GCD][2], for solving concurrency problems.
+However ...

 In CSP, the fundamental concept is a Channel.
 The Channel is a synchronization point for multiple threads of control, including both writers and readers.
 The Channel is a rendezvous point for two or more threads wishing to communicate.
 The simplest set up is:

-(code examples the same )

-Communicating Sequential Processes, CSP, inspired threading data structures and concurrency control.
-Swift has Grand Central Dispatch, GCD, which is a nice yet quite different model for solving concurrency problems.
-CSP influences can be found in languages like Go, Haskell, Clojure, etc. [Wikipedia-CSP][1]    The fundamental concept is that of a Channel.
-The Channel is a synchronization point for multiple threads of control, writers and readers.
-It can be thought of as a rendezvous point for two or more threads wishing to communicate.
-The simplest setup is
 ```
 Writer --> Channel <-- Reader
 ```